earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 print(dog_vector)
 ```

-In word2vec, the dimensions are discoved via training and are opaque to us.
-It's not clear what any specific dimension means looking at the raw vectors, just that they group related items together.
-To make this all work, the dimementions size in `en_core_web_lg` is 300 instead of our previous 3.
+In word2vec, the dimensions are discovered via training and are opaque to us.
+It's not clear what any specific dimension means when looking at the raw vectors; they just group related items together.
+To make this all work, the dimensions of `en_core_web_lg` are 300 instead of our previous 3.
 That makes it much harder to visualize.

 ```
 print(dog_vector)